bablr-lang/errawr/README.md

 - There is no `MultiError`.
 Instead use the builtin `AggregateError`.
 - There is no distinction between `VError` and `SError`.
 Presentation details have no place at the bottom of a class hierarchy.
 Instead you should handle message interpolation yourself.
 You may use the provided `rawr` function to do basic interpolation.
 - `VError.fullStack(error)` is `Errawr.print(error)`
+- causes are now in now an iterable returned from `Errawr.causes(err)`
+  - Use your favorite [iterator tools](https://github.com/iter-tools/iter-tools/blob/trunk/API.md#find) to `find` a particular cause.
 - There is no strict mode.
 Serialization of interpolated values is best-effort.